-The Company has no significant concentration of credit risk with respect to any single counterparty or company of counterparties other than those receivables specifically provided for and mentioned within Note 9.
+The Company has no significant concentration of credit risk with respect to any single counterparty or company of counterparties..
 The class of assets described as "trade and other receivables" is considered to be the main source of credit risk related to the Company.